-On August 5 each year, Croatia celebrates the national holiday Victory and Homeland Thanksgiving Day and the Day of Croatian Defenders.
-It is called Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja in Croatian.
+On August 5 each year, Croatia celebrates the national holiday called Victory and Homeland Thanksgiving Day and the Day of Croatian Defenders.
+We call this day Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja in Croatian.

 In this post, we cover:

 Victory and Homeland Thanksgiving Day in Croatia